Resources for Communities

 “Reversing the Stigma” highlights the work being done in New York State to combat addiction.

-Staten Island PPS will be calling together primary care doctors, nurse practitioners, pain management specialists, pharmacists and other prescribers on Staten Island to Take the Pledge.
+Staten Island PPS is calling together primary care doctors, nurse practitioners, pain management specialists, pharmacists and other prescribers on Staten Island to Take the safe Prescriber Pledge.

 Learn about Bupe, a drug that helps people to stop using heroin or other opioid drugs.
 People experiencing an opioid overdose can get Bupe in the emergency room and continue treatment with a community provider.
 Providers are available to treat anyone with opioid use disorders.
 Click “Find Treatment” for a provider near you.